Veta-K1 CapsulesThis page contains information on Veta-K1 Capsules for veterinary use.

 Dogs and cats

-Hypoprothrombinemia (with hemorrhage)- Administer orally at the rate of 2.5-5 mg/kg body weight (1 capsule for each 22 pounds of body weight for lower dosage or 1 capsule for each 11 pounds body weight for higher dosage) daily as conditions require up to 3 weeks.
+Hypoprothrombinemia (with hemorrhage)-Administer orally at the rate of 2.5-5 mg/kg body weight (1 capsule per each 22 pounds of body weight for lower dosage or 1 capsule per each 11 pounds body weight for higher dosage) daily as conditions require up to 3 weeks.

 Frequency and amount of oral administration should be guided by regular determination of prothrombin time.